fpdavis/OMAHSF-Lib/README.md

   This could even remove the need to store properties in multiple units if a conversion can be easily done.

+* Added more declarations, formulas, and tests
+* Tests now run automatically on index load

 ### Creative Commons License Attribution 3.0

 * N/A